I want to travel the world! – this was all I knew before applying to university.

 Are you passionate about languages but don’t want to do a language undergraduate course?
 You have no excuses for not pursuing this either!

-The University offers FREE courses in eight different languages, all starting from beginner level.
+The University offers courses in eight different languages, all starting from beginner level.
 Eight?
 Yes; Arabic, Portuguese, French, German, Italian, Japanese, Mandarin and Spanish!
 There is no excuse for not learning a new language or not carrying on with one that you have previously learned and wish to continue developing.

 Besides language classes delivered by qualified and experienced native speakers, the Foreign Languages Centre also offers 1-hour sessions every week with native speaking students, in which the opportunity to develop cultural awareness and practice your conversation skills are explored with great enthusiasm and support.